SvenKoos/LoRaWAN/README.md

 ## Project plan
 1. connect temperature / humidity sensor SHT31 to T-Echo Lite ==> achieved
 2. show the measurements on the display  of T-Echo Lite ==> achieved
-3. configure the gateway and register it with TTN ==> achieved
+3. configure the gateway ==> achieved
+4. register the gateway in TTN  ==> achieved
-4. create application in TTN and get the TTN keys for the end device ==> achieved
+5. create application in TTN and get the TTN keys for the end device ==> achieved
-5. extend the code on T-Echo Lite about LoRaWAN implementation (device activation, measurement upload) ==> achieved
+6. extend the code on T-Echo Lite about LoRaWAN implementation (device activation, measurement upload) ==> achieved
+7. Connect an IoT data dashboard to the data in TTN (with Datacake)

 ## 1. Connect sensor to T-Echo
 - connect SHT31 to T-Echo Lite using the following pins